 It is important to understand that an IYT certificate is a qualification that can be used across the globe.
 Therefore, unlike other training organisations, IYT insists on an understanding of IALA Regulations in Areas A & B, weather systems in the North & Southern hemispheres, tidal calculations for the Mediterranean and North America and the effects of tropical revolving storms.

-This six day comprehensive high level shore based course includes assessment papers and written examinations.
+Yachtmaster courses are not for beginners.
+This six-day comprehensive high-level shore based course includes assessment papers and written examinations.
 Candidates are advised that a considerable amount of private study and varied cruising experience is required in addition to the formal instruction provided.

 - up to 150 miles offshore

 Written theory examinations will occur during the course.
 The final examination is an oral and practical test on board a yacht.
 Candidates must demonstrate that they have sufficient ability to handle, dock, and anchor the boat with a required level of confidence.
 Candidates can expect to be examined on any subject contained within the syllabus and to be questioned on any of their yachting experience to date.

 In the event that the examiner considers an examinee not to have achieved the required standards, a certificate will not be issued.
 In this case, a confidential report will be sent to the candidate outlining the reason or reasons for failure and suggesting remedial action that could lead to the successful completion of the course.
 Completion of the IYT Worldwide Yachtmaster Offshore course is not a guarantee of passing the examination and receiving your certificate.

 Candidates may apply to any of the participating IYT Worldwide Partner Schools worldwide who offer this course.
 In order to apply for the IYT Worldwide Yachtmaster certification courses, a detailed yachting resume must be sent to your IYT training school for evaluation.